-Fabian Delph is raring to get back into action for Aston Villa after missing their last two matches due to illness.
+Delph raring to get back in action for Aston Villa

 The midfielder has become a regular under Paul Lambert after struggling earlier in his Villa career to maintain his fitness levels.

 A cruciate ligament injury in April 2010 halted Delph's progress at Villa Park but he has since returned to fitness and form.

 The 24-year-old was laid low by a virus in recent weeks, forcing him out of the games against West Ham and Cardiff City, but he is back in contention to face Southampton.